daft-thunk/electricVocode/README.md

 After login, a user can:
   - Add other user snippets with (+).
 These snippets can be forked and edited.
   - Create new snippets which can be called up by voice.

+Websites (github, stackoverflow, waffle) can be called up by voice.
+Homepages are shown by default.
+A user can add their screenname(s) via a Profile page.